Kill Mold, Bacteria & Viruses with UV-C Light

 Will UV-C eliminate all viruses and bacteria?

-UV-C light kills 99.9% of microorganisms it contacts, including viruses, bacteria, mold spores, and fungi.
-However, UV-C only affects pathogens that pass through the air stream or are on surfaces within range of the light.
-It works continuously as your HVAC system operates.
+UV-C kills 99.9% of microorganisms it contacts — viruses, bacteria, mold spores, fungi.
+The caveat: it only works on what passes through the air stream or sits within range of the light.
+But since your HVAC circulates all the air in your home multiple times a day, most pathogens get exposed.

 Can UV-C help with mold problems in my Portland home?